JD: Jewelry Design

 3 credits; 6 lab hours

 This course explores the design development process and provides students opportunities to build professional-level design presentation skills.
 Students also acquire advanced CAD modeling skills, and learn to model to specification.
-Completed class projects develop into graduating design portfolios as well as provide supporting content for other coursework.
+Completed class projects will feed into graduating design portfolios as well as provide supporting content for other coursework.

 Prerequisite(s): JD 139 and JD 238.